Joey Gallo Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Royals pitching staff last season ranked 25th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Royals pitching staff last season ranked 25th in the big leagues.

-- The Royals gave up 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- Royals pitchers combined to surrender 173 total home runs last year (1.1 per game).
+That ranked 17th in baseball.

-- Lyles will take the mound to start for the Royals, his first of the season.
+- Keller will take the mound to start for the Royals, his first this season.

-- The 32-year-old righty last appeared Friday, Sept.
-30 against the New York Yankees, when he started and went seven innings.
+- In his last appearance on Friday, Sept.
+30, the 27-year-old right-hander, came out of the bullpen and went one scoreless inning against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.